Amplify strengthens the foundations that enable businesses to thrive.

 What gets funded?

-Amplify Grants are one-off payments of up to $4,000 for projects that will boost or sustain your creative career or organisation.
+Amplify grants are one-off payments of up to $4000 for a project or initiative that will boost or sustain your business or organisation.
 This might look like:

 - Purchasing specialist equipment

 - Website development or business software